pchardware.org

 Intel Core 2 Extreme QX9775

-The Intel Core 2 Extreme QX9775 is a quad-core desktop processor released in March 2008, featuring a 3.2 GHz base clock and 12 MB L2 cache.
+The Intel Core 2 Extreme QX9775 is a quad-core desktop processor released in March 2008, based on the Core microarchitecture.

-The Intel Core 2 Extreme QX9775 is a quad-core processor from Intel's Core 2 Extreme series, launched in March 2008.
-It operates at a base clock speed of 3.2 GHz and includes 12 MB of L2 cache.
-The processor has a thermal design power (TDP) of 150 W and uses the LGA 771 socket.
-It supports instruction sets MMX, SSE, SSE2, SSE3, SSSE3, and SSE4.1.
-The QX9775 features an unlocked multiplier, allowing for overclocking.
-Its launch MSRP was 1499 USD.
-This processor is designed for high-performance desktop systems, typically paired with compatible LGA 771 motherboards and DDR2 or DDR3 memory.
+The Intel Core 2 Extreme QX9775 is a high-end quad-core processor from Intel's Core 2 Extreme series, launched in March 2008.
+It features four cores and four threads with a base clock speed of 3.2 GHz.
+The processor includes 12 MB of L2 cache and has a thermal design power (TDP) of 150 W. It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, and SSE4.1, and has an unlocked multiplier for overclocking.
+The QX9775 uses the LGA 771 socket and was released with a launch MSRP of $1499.
+It is compatible with motherboards supporting the LGA 771 socket and the Core microarchitecture.

 Specifications